 For the moment we focus in particular on the following research projects:

 The professorship in applied electronics vacant.
-We are now recruting a new professor.

 The research is focused on applied electronics used in low power wireless and sensors.
 We develop electronics for wireless transceivers in sensor networks, and electromagnetic probes for remote sensing (radar).